varnish/Varnish-Book/README.rst

         Builds all PDFs (not sphinx)

 ``make dist``
-        Builds tar-balls for use by instructurs, which contain PDFs, munin-snapshot, www-examples (material/), NEWS and a bit more.
+        Builds tar-balls for use by instructors, which contain PDFs, munin-snapshot, www-examples (material/), NEWS and a bit more.

 ``make clean``